Towards Black-Box Membership Inference Attack for Diffusion Models: More Experiment Results

 We change the sampling intervals to see if there is any influence on the results.
-In addition to the AUC figures in the main paper, the ASR figures are also plotted in Figure~\ref{asr:ddim}.
-From the results, we observe that the different sampling intervals have minimal impact on ASR.
+In addition to the AUC figures in the main paper, the ASR figures of DDIM and Diffusion Transformer are also plotted in Figure~\ref{asr:ddim}.
+We also plot the AUC and ASR for Stable Diffusion in Figure~\ref{asr:sd}.
+From the results, we observe that our algorithm consistently performs well across different sampling intervals.

+\paragraph{The ROC curves} We plot ROC curves for the DDIM train on CIFAR-10 and Diffusion Transformer train on ImageNet $256\times256$ in Figure~\ref{fig:roc}.
+The curves further demonstrate the effectiveness of our method.